-- From the code retrieval procedure, determine the status of each Monitor (a solid Monitor icon shows Monitor "Has Run" status, a flashing Monitor icon indicates "Has Not Run" status).
-Take this information to an emissions professional to determine (based on your test results) if your vehicle is ready for an Emissions Test (Smog Check). - 3.
-RED LED Indicates there is a problem with one or more of the vehicle's systems.
+3. RED LED - Indicates there is a problem with one or more of the vehicle's systems.
 A vehicle displaying a red LED is definitely not ready for an Emissions Test (Smog Check).
-The red LED is also an indication that there are Diagnostic Trouble Code(s) present (displayed on the Scan Tool's screen).
-The Malfunction Indicator (Check Engine) Lamp the vehicle's on instrument panel will light steady.
+The red LED is also an indication that there are Diagnostic Trouble Code(s) present (displayed on the Diagnostic Tool's screen).
+The Malfunction Indicator (Check Engine) Lamp on the vehicle's instrument panel will light steady.
 The problem that is causing the red LED to light must be repaired before an Emissions Test (Smog Check) can be performed.
 It is also suggested that the vehicle be inspected/repaired before driving the vehicle further.